junxit/us-congress-bills-114/metadata.md

 - 2016-11-14 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-802.
 - 2016-11-14 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-802.
 - 2016-11-14 — The title of the measure was amended.
 Agreed to without objection.
+- 2016-11-15 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.